chantelle-lingerie/sales/README.md

 ### Order scopes
 [Source](./examples/scopes.js)

+[//]: <> (Q: If it is non-canceled it must have been invoiced.
+Is it correct?)
-Based on invoiced, refunded and canceled data, you can calculate different parts of the order:
+[//]: <> (A: It might be invoiced in the future, not necessarily in the past) Based on invoiced, refunded and canceled data, you can calculate different parts of the order:
-- invoiced and not refunded (current income)
+- invoiced and non-refunded (current income)
-- not canceled and not invoiced (potential for invoices and cancellations)
+- non-canceled and non-invoiced (potential for invoices and cancellations)
-- not canceled and not refunded (potential income)
+- non-canceled and non-refunded (potential income)

+[//]: <> (Q: Shouldn’t you use quantity instead of items?)
+[//]: <> (Q: You use qty in your coding so you can use quantity instead of items in the explaination!)
+[//]: <> (A: Not "instead of".
+Items and qty are different terms - show on website)

+[//]: <> (General comment: "amount" vs "prices")
 You can calculate these values for the total amount, for items and for shipping.
 Let's take the order of 4 items with 2 items invoiced, 1 canceled and 1 refunded (from the invoiced).
-The shipping amount would be also partially invoiced, refunded and canceled.
+Shipping costs would also be partially invoiced, refunded and canceled.
 - Order total amount: 16€
 - Order shipping amount: 4€
 - Order items: